What is Plywood?Types, Grades & Best Uses (Complete Guide)

 What is Special About Plywood?

-Plywood is one of the most universally popular materials for interior and exterior construction projects across the globe.
+Plywood is one of the most universally popular materials for interior and exterior construction projects worldwide.
 According to Statistica, around 2 million cubic meters of plywood are sold every year

-In the US alone, the plywood market is expected to reach over $15 billion by 2030 (source), with significant growth predicted between 2022-2030 in response to its ever-growing popularity.
+In the US alone, the plywood market is expected to exceed $15 billion by 2030 (source), with significant growth projected between 2022 and 2030 due to its growing popularity.

-Used for both residential and commercial building projects, it’s one of the most versatile and affordable wood products on the market.
+It’s one of the most versatile and affordable wood products on the market, used for both residential and commercial building projects

-It’s strong, durable, water-resistant, and comes in a variety of grades and finishes to suit every construction project.
+It’s strong, durable, and water-resistant, and comes in various grades and finishes to suit every construction project.
 It’s also easy to use, cut, paint, stain, and finish.

-Additionally, plywood is widely available in convenience stores across the US and the rest of the globe.
+Additionally, plywood is widely available in convenience stores across the US and around the world.

 What is the Advantage in Using Plywood Material?